musab-mahad/Kasmaal-Program/README.md

 **3. Program Participation**
 - **Eligibility**: To join the Kasmaal Internship Program Bootcamp, applicants must meet the program’s basic eligibility requirements, including a passion for learning software engineering and commitment to completing the bootcamp.
-- **Attendance and Engagement**: Participants are expected to attend all scheduled sessions and actively engage in assignments and projects.
+- **Attendance and Engagement**: Participants must attend all scheduled sessions and actively engage in assignments and projects.
-- **Code of Conduct**: Participants must adhere to professional standards, demonstrating respect, integrity, and responsibility.
-Any behavior that violates the bootcamp's code of conduct may result in termination from the program.
+- **Code of Conduct**: Participants must adhere to professional standards and demonstrate respect, integrity, and responsibility.
+Any behavior that violates the boot camp's code of conduct may result in termination from the program.

 ---